jackyzha0/jackyzha0.github.io/content/thoughts/digital-permanence.md

 * e.g., when talking about diversity issues, talking from first-hand exp is often a lot more valid than second-hand or third-hand
 * in these cases, does methodology and original source of speaker count as *part* of the idea?

-## "Truth"
-"The word “axiom” means self evident truth.
-All of mathematics are models based on frameworks of axioms and postulates.
-We develop proofs and theorems from these.
-All facts and axioms in mathematics are fundamentally flawed.
-Take a look at Gödel's incompleteness theorem.
-It basically states that if math is consistent, it cannot be complete.
-And if it is not complete, it must not be consistent."

-are ideas inherently different from facts? what are the universal axioms of the universe? descartes
-* solipsism -> we can only know that we exist

 ## Anonymity
 "61% of students on Ivy League campuses are afraid to speak their minds because of campus culture"